-Many skills acquired in your life and previous work compliment the skills needed to start or grow a career in technology.
+Many skills acquired in your life and previous work complement the skills needed to start or grow a career in technology.
 This means that whatever you bring to the table, whether it be experience from a previous job, a training course, or simply what you may have learned in “life’s classroom,” you can use this to take the next step in your career.

 Scott Adams captures it best “The idea of a talent stack is that you can combine ordinary skills until you have enough of the right kind to be extraordinary.
 You don’t have to be the best in the world at any one thing.
 All you need to succeed is to be good at a number of skills that fit well together.”

 A study by LinkedIn and Capgemini found that of the 1,200 hiring professionals surveyed, 59% said their organization lacks employees who possess soft digital skills, and that the skill gap between soft and technical skills is widening.
 This shows that every skill you add to your personal stack increases your value to potential employers.

 For individuals who already have basic skills in the workforce or some college education, you are in a great position to take training and apply it toward improving your career options!
 Even if you do not have any previous formal training, there are still opportunities to grow a new career with a modest investment of time and resources.
 Keep reading to learn what it takes to stack your way to an incredible tech career!

 What Skills Do I Have That Stack Well With Technology?